Field Placement Sites

 Psychiatric Emergency Department

 Strong Memorial Hospital is home to the Monroe County Comprehensive Psychiatric Emergency Program (CPEP) which is located in the Emergency Department.
 This is a busy environment that operates 24/7.
-Interns have the opportunity to observe psychiatric evaluations and are exposed to a broad range of mental health diagnosis.
-Students will be trained to complete psychosocial risk screens and evaluations.
-They will also have the opportunity to learn crisis intervention skills on the phone and in-person, with patients who are experiencing acute psycho-social or psychiatric crisis.
+Interns are exposed to a broad range of mental health issues and diagnoses.
+Students will be trained to complete emergency psychiatric evaluations, psychosocial risk screens, and complex discharge planning.
+They will also have the opportunity to develop crisis intervention skills and safety planning skills with patients who are experiencing acute psycho-social or psychiatric crisis.
 A preceptor model of supervision is used, along with a team approach.
-This placement is a good match for a motivated student with some mental health experience,a positive attitude and interest in learning assessment, diagnostic and crisis intervention skills with an acute psychiatric population.
+This placement is a good match for a motivated student with some mental health experience, a positive attitude and interest in learning emergency assessment, diagnostic and crisis intervention skills with an acute psychiatric population.

 Accepts 2nd year MSW students.